ArchipelagoMW/Archipelago/worlds/stardew_valley/docs/en_Stardew Valley.md

 ## Which items can be in another player's world?

 Every normal reward from the above locations can be in another player's world.
-For the locations which do not include a normal reward, Resource Packs are instead added to the pool.
-These can contain ores, seeds, fertilizers, warp totems, etc.
+For the locations which do not include a normal reward, Resource Packs and traps are instead added to the pool.
+Traps are optional.

 A player can enable some settings that will add some items to the pool that are relevant to progression
 - Seasons Randomizer: